dapphub/seth/README.md

 > "The Unix approach you've taken is perfect." —`immutability`

-:wrench: Seth is also the basis for other tools—such as the [MakerDAO CDP utility], which lets you interact with the Dai stablecoin system from your shell.
+Seth is also the basis for other tools—such as the [MakerDAO CDP utility], which lets you interact with the Dai stablecoin system from your shell.